nzanini/agentic-cicd-optimization/docs/PROBLEM_FRAMING.md

 **Why B0:** it matches a naive “run the whole workflow on every PR” pipeline.
 It is executable later, produces the same artifact *types* as the optimized system, and is an honest comparison point.
 It is not claimed to be the smartest non-agent heuristic.

-**Stretch baseline (B1), not committed:** simple path filters.
-Stronger and closer to what some repos already do.
-Deferred so the first measured comparison is against B0.
-If B1 is added later, it uses the **same scenarios** and must be logged as a new iteration.
+**Stretch baseline (B1), historical Phase 1.3 note:** this paragraph originally deferred path filters.
+B1 is now implemented as an impact-graph optimizer (not path filters) and is the selected solution.
+See [`B1.md`](B1.md).
+It uses the **same** S01–S14 scenarios.

 **Phase 1.5 / 1.6.1:** B0 is implemented as a local runner (`python -m agentic_cicd b0`).
 See [`B0.md`](B0.md).
 It has been **measured** on S01–S14 (E-001, then corrected E-002).
-It has **not** been compared to an optimized system.
+The B0 vs B1 comparison is **E-003**.
 Simulated costs are the Phase 1.3 weights (counter only, no sleep). `publish` / `promote` also depend on `test` so a failed test cannot write an environment pointer.

 ---

 ## 7. Change scenarios and ground truth

-Scenarios are the future benchmark.
-The same list is used for B0 and for any optimized system.
+Scenarios are the benchmark.
+The same list is used for B0, B1, and B2.
 Expected jobs are the **minimum required set** for correctness.
 Running extra jobs is not a correctness failure.

+**B0 vs B1 on this table:** B0 does **not** read the change class.
+On feature→development it always runs all nine legal jobs.
+On development→main it runs a full rebuild unless the caller explicitly passes `promote_mode=reuse` (S09).
+B1 classifies the change and may skip jobs whose outputs remain valid or can be hydrated from cache.
+High-level scenario map: [BENCHMARK.md](BENCHMARK.md).

 `PUB` = `publish`. `PROM` = `promote`. `BG` = `branch_guard`.